akrouriad/tpami_metricrl/README.md

 differently from the paper, in this code, we don't provide the stable-baselines implementation of deep reinforcement learning algorithms.
 The `exp_gym_deep.py` file and the associated launch file will use the Mushroom RL implementation of these algorithms.

+## Visualization of the results
+To visualize the learned policy, you can use the `replay.py` python file.
+This file will search the given agent in the specified folder, and run an evaluation run for a given number of episodes.
+It's important to specify the `--path` command-line argument with the directory containing the agent and the `--seed` to select the appropriate agent to use.

+To create the learning curves plot, it's possible to run the `create_plots.py` file.
+Here, you have to specify the path to a folder containing at least one of these subfolders containing the results:
+- 'metricrl', for the results of the proposed algorithm
+- 'metricrl_diff', for the differentiable version of the algorithm
+- 'deep_baselines', for the results of the deep baseline.